kennedy-whytech/ImageGallery-fastapi/README.md

 docker-compose up
 ```

 3. After each modificaiton on the app.
-Build the image again and rerun the docker-compose
+Build the image again and rerun the docker-compose e.g
 ```
 docker build --no-cache -t kennedydocker/gallery_fast_api:latest .
 ```